Belval/TextRecognitionDataGenerator/README.md

 ![25](samples/26.jpg "2")

 The text is chosen at random in a dictionary file (that can be found in the *dicts* folder) and drawn on a white background made with Gaussian noise.
 The resulting image is saved as [text]\_[index].jpg

-**New**
-- Add support for Simplified and Traditional Chinese
-- You can add distorsion to the generated text
-- You can "fake" handwriting using `-hw`
-- You can add gaussian blur to the resulting image
-- Sentences from Wikipedia can be used instead of random words with `python run.py -wk 1` (requires an Internet connection)
-- Sentences can be picked from a file passed as a parameter with `python run.py -i ./texts/random_1.txt`

 There are a lot of parameters that you can tune to get the results you want, therefore I recommand checking out `python run.py -h` for more informations.